forseti-security/forseti-security/_docs/quickstarts/forseti-security/index.md

       - `roles/resourcemanager.folderAdmin`
       - `roles/storage.admin`
   1. Enter a name for your bucket and Cloud SQL instance.
-  1. Optionally create data storage and a Cloud SQL instance.
+  1. Optionally create the bucket and a Cloud SQL instance.
   1. If you set up a service account to retrieve GSuite groups, follow the post-setup instructions to access your project in the Cloud Platform Console and **Enable domain-wide-delegation**.